henchc/henchc.github.io/cv/index.md

 - “[Phonological Soundscapes in Medieval Poetry](http://aclweb.org/anthology/W17-2207).”
 Proceedings of the Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature, ACL 2017, 2017, 46.

 - "Alienated Bodies and the lîp/wîp Connection."
-International Journal for Germanic Linguistics and Semiotics, Fall 2016, vol. 2, 2016.
+Interdisciplinary Journal for Germanic Linguistics and Semiotic Analysis, Fall 2016, vol. 2, 2016.

 - With Estes, Alex. “[Supervised Machine Learning for Hybrid Meter](http://www.aclweb.org/anthology/W/W16/W16-0201.pdf).”
 Proceedings of the Fifth Workshop on Computational Linguistics for Literature, NAACL-HLT 2016, 2016, 1.